domxjs/domx/packages/DataElement/README.md

 ## Using Immer
-Working with immutable state can cause extra work to make sure all of the changes are propagated correctly so that they can be identified and correctly updated by view components.
+Working with immutable state can cause extra work to make sure all of the changes are propagated correctly so that they can be identified and correctly updated by UI components.

 [Immer](https://github.com/immerjs/immer) is a great library that can remove the need to perform much of that overhead.